luukasmakila/RateMySetup/README.md

 <b>email: test@gmail.com</b> </br>
 <b>password: 12345</b>

+ps. please don't post anything illegal or what other's might find offensive

 ### How is the hosting handled?

-At first I wanted to experiment with different type of service providers to see which one I like the most, but I'll be moving the db hosting and cloud storage to AWS DynamoDB and S3 buckets since AWS was the one I liked best.

 Backend hosted on AWS ECS and frontend hosted on AWS Amplify

-For image storage im using Google cloud storage
+For image storage im using AWS S3 buckets

 For the database im using MongoDB atlas